Saudi Arabia country brief

 Saudi Arabia is an important trading partner for Australia.
 In 2020, the two-way goods and services trade totalled $2.23 billion.
 Saudi Arabia is a substantial market for beef, sheep meat, barley, wheat, dairy products, cosmetics, pharmaceuticals, vehicle parts and accessories and vegetables.

 Saudi Arabia is also an important source of investment into Australia with an estimated $3.9 billion worth of assets (2018).
 In 2017 the Saudi Arabia government held its first annual Future Investment Initiative.
 It is the Kingdom’s premier investment forum for discussion of the global economy and investment trends.

 Exports of services, notably education, are also significant.
 A large number of Saudi tertiary students study in Australia, mostly under the King Salman Scholarship Program.
 In 2019, there were more than 6,200 Saudi students studying in Australian educational institutions, representing the largest cohort from the Middle East region.
-Australia is now considered the third most popular destination for Saudi students, after the US and the UK.
+Australia is now considered among the most popular destinations for Saudi students.

 Saudi Arabia's needs are well suited to Australian capabilities - a fast-growing and young population, a well-managed banking system, good infrastructure, and generally low import duties and barriers.
 Its business community is sophisticated and familiar with Western practices.
 Austrade is represented in Riyadh.

 - September 2018: A delegation from Saudi Arabia's Shura Council visited Australia.
 The delegation was invited by the Parliament of Australia.

 - September 2018: Saudi Assistant Minister for Defence visited Adelaide to attend Land Forces 2018.